igrikus/garm-helm-chart/README.md

 ## Installation

-> This chart is not yet available on a public chart repository like Artifact Hub.

-1. Clone this repository:
+1. Create a copy of `values.yaml` (e.g., `my-values.yaml`) and customize it for your environment.
+2. Install the chart:
     ```bash
-    git clone <repository-url>
-    cd garm-helm-chart
-    ```
-2. Create a copy of `values.yaml` (e.g., `my-values.yaml`) and customize it for your environment.
-3. Install the chart:
-    ```bash
-    helm install -f my-values.yaml my-garm .
+    helm install -f my-values.yaml my-garm oci://ghcr.io/igrikus/garm
     ```

 ## Configuration